Extended electron tails in electrostatic microinstabilities and the nonadiabatic response of passing electrons: Numerical results

 \subsection{The transition between the large-tail and small-tail modes}

 In the results that we have presented in the previous sections, we have focused on examples where either a large-tail mode or a small-tail mode is clearly dominant.
-However, in practice it is possible to find cases where these different asymptotic branches have similar growth rates, and so a transition can be observed with the variation of some parameter.
-To illustrate this, we consider modes in a range of $\thetaz$, for $\kky \gyrdi =0.5$, $\lscal/\lte = 3 \lscal /\lti = 6.9$ (the temperature gradients used in section \ref{section:numericalresults-collisionless-large-tails}), and a normalised electron collisionality of $\nustar = \nustarcollisionlesstem$.
-Figure \ref{fig:growthwfreqr-small-large-tail-transition-collisionless} shows the real frequency $\wfreqr$ and growth rate $\growth$ of these modes as a function of $\thetaz$, for different values of $\massrut$.
-For the smallest value of $\massrut$, $\massrut=43$, $\wfreqr$ and $\growth$ are continuous functions of $\thetaz$.
-However, for increasing $\massrut$ a discontinuity in $\wfreqr$ appears.
-This indicates a transition between different mode branches.
+However, in practice it is possible to find cases where these different asymptotic branches have similar growth rates at the same $\kky$ and $\thetaz$, meaning that a transition can be observed with the variation of some parameter.
+To illustrate this, we consider modes with $\kky \gyrdi = 0.5$, $\lscal/\lte = 3.45$, $\lscal /\lti = 2.3$, and a electron collisionality of $\lscal\cfreqee/\vtheri = \cfreqeecollisionless$.
+Figure \ref{fig:growthwfreqr-small-large-tail-transition-collisionless} shows the real frequency $\wfreqr$ and growth rate $\growth$ of these modes as a function of $\thetaz$, for different values of $\massrut$ at fixed $\lscal\cfreqee/\vtheri$.
+There is clear discontinuity in $\wfreqr$, indicating a transition between different mode branches.
 By examining the eigenmodes using the techniques of sections \ref{section:numericalresults-collisionless-large-tails} and \ref{section:numericalresults-small-tails}, we verify that the modes to the right of the dashed line are collisionless large-tail modes.
-In accordance with the predictions of section \ref{section:largetailmode}, the growth rate and frequency of the large tail mode are approximately independent of $\thetaz$.
 In contrast, we identify that the modes to the left of the dashed line are collisionless small-tail modes.
-The small-tail mode observed here is likely to be a TEM, since it drifts in the electron diamagnetic direction and is stabilised by sufficiently large $\nustar$.
-To show that large-tail modes can exist for a wider range of $\thetaz$, in figure \ref{fig:growthwfreqr-small-large-tail-transition-semicollisionless}, we consider the case with $\kky \gyrdi =0.5$, $\lscal/\lte = 3 \lscal /\lti = 6.9$ and $\nustar = \nustarcollisionless$.
-In this case, the transition between the small-tail and large-tail modes occurs at a smaller $\thetaz$, with the small-tail modes and large-tail modes to the left and right of the dashed line, respectively.
-We note that, in this case, the small-tail mode drifts in the ion diamagnetic direction.
-As $\massrutp{1/2}$ increases, the $\growth$ and $\wfreqr$ of the large tail mode tend to constants.
+We note that the small-tail mode drifts in the ion diamagnetic direction, whereas the large-tail mode drifts in the electron diamagnetic direction.
+As $\massrutp{1/2}$ increases, the $\growth$ and $\wfreqr$ of the large tail mode become independent of $\thetaz$, in accordance with the predictions of section \ref{section:largetailmode}.